marcopennekamp/lore/specification/modules.md

 end
 ```

 The module `lore.core` will actually be `culinary.lore.core`.
-Even worse, if you're using an import such as `use lore.Enum.map`, the compiler will complain that `culinary.lore.Enum.map` does not exist!
+Even worse, if you're using an import such as `use lore.list.map`, the compiler will complain that `culinary.lore.list.map` does not exist!
 This is because you've declared a local module `lore` which takes precedence over the root `lore` module defined by the standard library.

 To avoid this pitfall, an **at-root module declaration** ignores the outer module name and inserts the defined module directly into the root module: